zowe/docs-site/docs/user-guide/api-mediation/api-catalog-configuration.md

 # Advanced API Catalog features configuration

-As a system programmer who wants to configure advanced API Catalog features of the API Mediation Layer, you can customize API Catalog parameters by modifying the `<Zowe install directory>/components/api-catalog/bin/start.sh` file:
+As a system programmer who wants to configure advanced API Catalog features of the API Mediation Layer, you can customize API Catalog parameters by modifying the `<Zowe install directory>/components/api-catalog/bin/start.sh` file.

 ## API ML configuration

 * **apiml.catalog.hideServiceInfo**

   This parameter is used to hide the instance URL value of all the services registered to the API ML in the API Catalog.
-This can be useful when the service owner doesn't want to expose sensitive information such as the hostname.
+This can be useful when the service owner does not want to expose sensitive information such as the hostname.

-  Set the value of `*apiml.catalog.hideServiceInfo` parameter to `true` if you want to enable this functionality for all the services registered to the API Catalog.
+  Set the value of the `*apiml.catalog.hideServiceInfo` parameter to `true` to to hide the instance URL for all services registered to the API Catalog.

-  Set this parameter in your Zowe YAML configuration (typically `zowe.yaml`) by defining `configs.apiml.catalog.hideServiceInfo`.
-For example, defining it globally:
+  In your Zowe YAML configuration (typically `zowe.yaml`), set this parameter by defining `configs.apiml.catalog.hideServiceInfo`.

+  Example to define this parameter globally:

     ```yaml
       configs: